 Bloom’s Taxonomy of Knowledge

-This explains the biggest challenge that most of the test prep tools in the marketplace have (even my friends at HRCP).
+This explains the biggest challenge that most of the test prep tools in the marketplace have (less true for ours, which pull data from multiple sources to help you prepare).
 Most of them are designed to move someone up the scale, but the farthest they get is knowledge or even comprehension.
 In some cases, that may be enough to help someone complete the PHR exam, because it’s heavily based on recall and summarizing existing information.

 However, it’s not going to get someone through the SHRM exams or the SPHR, either.
 In order to be successful there, learners have to move up the ladder toward synthesis of knowledge.
 At that level, learners must be able to:

 - infer ideas from information